-In accordance with applicable law, sexual harassment is generally described as unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature when:
+Sexual harassment is defined similarly, but differently under the various applicable state and federal laws.
+Generally, sexual harassment is described as unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature when:

 - · Submission to such conduct is made either explicitly or implicitly a term or condition of employment or academic benefit; or - Submission to or rejection of the conduct is used as the basis for an employment or academic decision affecting the person rejecting or submitting to the conduct; or - The conduct has the purpose or effect of unreasonably interfering with an affected person's work or academic performance, or creating an intimidating, hostile or offensive work or learning environment.